asharahmed/asharahmed/README.md

   </p>
 </p>

-🔭  I’m a developer, interested in infrastructure development, systems design, and SRE.
+🔭  I’m a developer, currently interested in infrastructure development, systems design, and SRE.

 💬 Ask me about inclusive delivery, accessible standards or Halifax coffee shops!